RedRaptor779/Rowan-Projects/README.md

 # Rowan-Projects
-projects coded while in CNI in Rowan University
+Projects coded while in the Computing and Informatics curriculum at Rowan University

 These projects were assignments assigned to me in various classes.
-This repository serves as a storage center for myself to work from multiple devices as well as show my proficiency in programming for whomever may look.
+These projects are my own work and only exist to demonstrate my skills and learning.